ehsan11100/AdGuard/FAQ.md

    ###  A note about HTTPS

-Before doing any of this, please note that modern browsers are set up to use HTTPS, and so they validate the certificate of the web server they're trying to reach for authenticity.
+Before doing any of this, please note that modern browsers are set up to use HTTPS, so they validate the authenticity of the web server certificate.
 That means that using any of these will result in warning screens.

 There are a couple of proposed extensions that, when they become reasonably well supported by clients, would allow for a better user experience, including the